solargis/solargis-python/README.md

 ```

-Alternatively, you can build your own evaluation routines asynchronously and use `await` - if you choose this way, you probably know what to do.
+Alternatively, you can build your own evaluation routines asynchronously and use `await` -
+if you choose this way you probably know what to do.